confluentinc/ksql/docs/README.md

 KSQL lowers the barriers for using real-time data in your applications.
 It is powered by a scalable streaming platform without the learning curve or additional management complexity of other stream processing solutions.

+> *Important: This release is a *developer preview* and is free and open-source from Confluent under the Apache 2.0 license.*

 ## Features

 ## Concepts